 Kelsey chose Grant because she loved the people she rotated at Grant.
 She was encouraged that Grant also provides well-rounded full spectrum care yet with good life balance and with a great organization.
 After residency, she is considering a women’s health/OB fellowship but would eventually like to be a full spectrum family doctor and be involved in administration in a primary care clinic.

-Emily is a first year resident and is a graduate of Ohio University Heritage College of Osteopathic Medicine.
-While she hails from Dayton, Columbus has been her home for the past two years and she absolutely loves this wonderful city.
-Not only is it home to her favorite team (GO BUCKS!!), it is where she met her fiancé Keith and where she is surrounded by her amazing family and friends.
+Emily is a second year resident and is a graduate of Ohio University Heritage College of Osteopathic Medicine.
+While she hails from Dayton, Columbus has been her home for the past three years and she absolutely loves it here.
+Not only is it home to her favorite team (GO BUCKS!!), it is where she met her husband Keith and where she is surrounded by her amazing family and friends.
 Family is the center of her world and a huge reason she chose to pursue a career in primary care.
-She believes that the people we care for are not patients, but sons, daughters, siblings, friends, neighbors and even co-workers.
-It is the relationships and the diversity of Family medicine that drew her to the field.
+It is the diversity of Family Medicine that drew her to the field and the ability of Grant to prepare her for any career she could want.
 While there may be a subspecialty in her future, for now the world is completely open to her.

 Kelly Thibert was born in raised in Fort Lauderdale, Florida.
 She attended the University of Central Florida in Orlando, Florida where she majored in Molecular and Microbiology and minored in Women’s Studies.
 She attended Nova Southeastern University College of Osteopathic Medicine in South Florida where she earned her Doctorate in Osteopathic Medicine and Master of Public Health degrees.
 Before applying to residency Kelly served as the National President for the American Medical Student Association (AMSA), improving her health policy skills which she believes are vital to being an advocate and change agent for her patients and the communities in which they live.
 Kelly is passionate about comprehensive reproductive health, health policy and social activism.
 She was drawn to Grant because of the opportunities to truly learn how to treat patients in a variety of settings from teachers who sincerely cared and were invested in the program and residents.
 Aside from that, she recognized that Grant focuses on community health, service to the community and advocacy – all things she believes are vital to being the best physician one can be for the communities they serve.
 In her spare time Kelly likes to spend time with her fiancé, Asia and their pup, Luna.
 You can often find her checking out local breweries, coffee shops, craft food kitchens and attending various community events she finds through local news sources!